ecssiah/write-with-you/README.md

 *A collaborative writing application*

-Users write stories together by inserting small phrases into each other's stories.
+Users write stories together by adding small phrases into each other's stories.
 The phrases are color-coded to display each user's contributions.

 The app is available on a public server thanks to the service offered by Heroku: